immortalnzl/IoT-Solution/README.md

 # IoT-Solutions

-Client-template v0.1 is a repo for building a client from scratch automatically.
+Client-template v0.2 MQTT intergration is a repo for building a client from scratch automatically.
 The docker stack includes:
 Telegraf
 InfuxDB
 Grafana
+MQTT

 Prereq -
 Docker